AnonymouX47/term-image/docs/source/glossary.rst

    pixel ratio

-      It is equvalent to the :term:`font ratio` multiplied by 2, since there are two pixels (arranged vertically) in one character cell.
+      It is equvalent to the :term:`cell ratio` multiplied by 2, since there are two pixels (arranged vertically) in one character cell.

    scale
       The fraction of an image's size that'll actually be used to :term:`render` it.